-Access: Parking is in the trees 25 yards up a track off the A890 opposite the level crossing at Craig.
+Access: Parking is in the trees 25 yards up a track off the A890 at NH04034924 opposite the level crossing at Craig.

 The route makes a challenging day, especially if wet with low cloud.
-It is not for the faint-hearted as the Munro top of Lurg Mhor is an integral part.
-Beinn Tharsuinn is also a natural part, as it is difficult to avoid en route.
-So the extra ascent on this route enables another Corbett to be ticked off.
+It is not for the faint-hearted as the Munro top of Lurg Mhor is an integral part and the northern slopes of Lurg Mhor are steep.
+The Corbett Beinn Tharsuinn is also a natural part, as it is difficult to avoid on a necessarily circular route.
 There are three problem areas for route finding and/or negotiation:

 i) the wire bridge at Pollan Buidhe;